-- In the model with sinusoidal precipitation rates (Experiment 2b), humid periods are characterized by erosion in the mountains and deposition in the foreland (with episodic incision); both decrease in drier periods because stream power decreases and less material is being transported from the mountains.
-The wet-to-dry transition corresponds to a decrease in sediment input but also to a decrease in fluvial efficiency as the runoff nears 0, which prevents incision. - In the northern Pyrenean foreland, incision and abandonment of alluvial terraces has been linked to cold-to-warm climatic transitions (Mouchené et al., 2017) where the rapid decrease in sediment flux and gradual transitioning of the river to a single meandering thread, with a low width/depth ratio, would encourage vertical incision (e.g. Hancock and Anderson, 2002).
-Warm-to-cold transitions can also be associated with incision because of the increase in runoff variability and decline in vegetation that characterizes these periods, but in nature, they are usually more gradual than cold-to-warm transitions.
-During glacial (dry, cold) periods, regolith is actively produced on hillslopes by efficient frost cracking but it is mobilized only at the onset of the following interglacial (wetter) period, when rainfall increases - 20 (e.g. Carretier et al., 1998).
-To reproduce and further explore this effect, we would need to include a climate (temperature)-dependant law for sediment production in the model.
+sediment input but also to a decrease in fluvial efficiency as the run-off nears zero, which prevents incision.

+In the northern Pyrenean foreland, incision and abandonment of alluvial terraces has been linked to cold-to-warm climatic transitions (Mouchené et al., 2017) where the rapid decrease in sediment flux and gradual transitioning of the river to a single meandering thread, with a low width / depth ratio, would encourage vertical incision (e.g. Hancock and Anderson, 2002).
+Warm-to-cold transitions can also be associated with incision because of the increase in run-off variability and decline in vegetation that characterizes these periods; however, in nature, they are usually more gradual than cold-to-warm transitions.
+During glacial (dry, cold) periods, regolith is actively produced on hillslopes by efficient frost cracking but it is mobilized only at the onset of the following interglacial (wetter) period, when rainfall increases (e.g. Carretier et al., 1998).
+To reproduce and further explore this effect, we would need to include a climate (temperature)dependant law for sediment production in the model.

 In nature, incision is not always related to the return of wetter conditions; Meyer et al. (1995) suggest that incision of the terraces in their study site in northwestern Yellowstone National Park happens during warmer, more drought-prone periods because of the infrequent floods scouring the channel bed.
-Langston et al. (2015) recently modelled a - 25 similar pattern of incision by applying more intense, longer duration precipitation events during interglacial periods, but - 18 without changing the average precipitation rate.
-Periglacial processes have also been suggested to be a key controlling factor for erosion (e.g. Marshall et al., 2015; Dosseto and Schaller, 2016): erosion is enhanced during cold periods in regions where they occur; whereas it is enhanced during warmer periods in regions exempt of periglacial processes.
-Mass wasting processes could be the main driver for erosion increase during wet periods (e.g. Bookhagen et al. 2005)

-- 5 although their relationship to other environmental parameters, such as vegetation cover, remains disputed (e.g. Istanbulluoglu and Bras, 2005; Carretier et al., 2013; Dosseto and Schaller, 2016).
+Langston et al. (2015) recently modelled a similar pattern of incision by applying more intense, longer duration precipitation events during interglacial periods, but without changing the average precipitation rate.
+Periglacial processes have also been suggested to be a key controlling factor for erosion (e.g. Marshall et al., 2015; Dosseto and Schaller, 2016): erosion is enhanced during cold periods in regions where they occur, whereas it is enhanced during warmer periods in regions exempt of periglacial processes.
+Mass wasting processes could be the main driver for erosion increase during wet periods (e.g. Bookhagen et al., 2005), although their relationship to other environmental parameters, such as vegetation cover, remains disputed (e.g. Istanbulluoglu and Bras, 2005; Carretier et al., 2013; Dosseto and Schaller, 2016).
 Our current model does not to take such processes into account.
-Aggradation and incision thus seem to be controlled by the variability in rainfall intensity and event duration but also by temperature- dependent hillslope processes, rather than by mean precipitation rate alone. - A number of studies have related terrace incision with climate changes (e.g. Barnard et al., 2006; Bridgland and 10 Westaway, 2008).
+Aggradation and incision thus seem to be controlled by the variability in rainfall intensity and event duration but also by temperature-dependent hillslope processes, rather than by mean precipitation rate alone.

+A number of studies have related terrace incision with climate changes (e.g. Barnard et al., 2006; Bridgland and Westaway, 2008).
 This also seems to be the case in the northern Pyrenean foreland, where terrace abandonment was related to Quaternary climatic changes, although the model does not reproduce this pattern (it does not produce terraces at all).
-Several experiments suggest that the longer the foreland, the more it buffers the effects of short-period variations (Métivier and Gaudemer, 1999; Babault et al., 2005; Carretier and Lucazeau, 2005), so the effect of rapid climatic changes could be dampened by the large dimensions of the foreland in our model, preventing terrace formation.
-The lack of temperature- - 15 dependent processes in our experiments (glacial erosion, temperature-dependent regolith production) may also prevent terrace formation.
+Several experiments suggest that the longer the foreland, the more it buffers the effects of short-period variations (Métivier and Gaudemer, 1999; Babault et al., 2005; Carretier and Lucazeau, 2005).
+Therefore, the effect of rapid climatic changes could be dampened by the large dimensions of the foreland in our model, preventing terrace formation.
+The lack of temperature-dependent processes in our experiments (glacial erosion, temperature-dependent regolith production) may also prevent terrace formation.
 Finally, the model resolution could be insufficient to resolve alluvial terraces.